gusgw/minimum_chips/README.md

 # minimum_chips
-Start here for parallel and accelerated computing in statistical learning and mathematical modelling
+Start here for parallel and accelerated computing in statistical learning and mathematical modelling.